paulwarren/nzde/dict/S/README.md

 ## save a match and buy a farm

  <i>phr.</i> a catchprase used as a caution against unnecessary waste; spec. waste of matches. -->ca1920 at least, and fairly general throughout NZ where buying a farm was one of the practicable rural dreams. <i>p.c.
 W.H.
 Oliver</i> `More likely to fit with NZ rural ambitions than with English': I.A.
 Gordon `Not heard in Britain'.

+## Save Manapouri

+ <i>n.</i> (Environment) a term used from 1959 for a nationwide protest against the raising of Lake Manapouri to high levels for hydroelectricity generation. [also Save Manapouri campaign]

+## Save Manapouri campaign

+ <i>n.</i> (Environment) an extensive nationwide campaign to prevent high level raising of Lake Manapouri for hydroelectricity generation.

 ## save-all box